Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 \subsubsection{Myenteric Plexus}

-Similar to the training procedure for segmenting the muscularis propria, a 5-fold cross-validation strategy was also applied throughout training to minimize the risk of the pre-trained ViT model overfitting to the dataset.
-This was achieved by utilizing five different folds, each consisting of 6 WSIs.
-Therefore, each WSI was used for both training and testing, thereby allowing the model to make full use of each WSI.
+Similar to the training procedure for segmenting the muscularis propria, a 5-fold cross-validation strategy was also applied throughout training (24 WSIs, 24,000 tiles) to minimize the risk of the pre-trained ViT model overfitting to the dataset.
 Identical data augmentation techniques were applied when preparing the tiles for training purposes.
 This also included scaling, a 90$\degree$ random rotation, and horizontal and vertical flipping of approximately 180$\degree$, each with a 50\% chance of occurrence.
 To mitigate any potential effects that rotation operation could have had on performance, the border edges of the binary mask were trimmed to preserve alignment between the original tiles and ground truth tiles, specifically in regions of interest.
-The ViT-based model also utilized an AdamW optimizer.
+The ViT-based model for segmentation of the myenteric plexus also utilized an AdamW optimizer.
 Unlike the segmentation of the muscularis propria, segmenting the myenteric plexus utilized a learning rate of 2e-4 and a weight decay of 1e-3.
 Similarly, a cosine learning rate scheduler was also used with five warmup epochs followed by a full training session of 50 epochs.

 The ViT-based model output comprised pixel-wise logits per tile, which were converted to probabilities (0-1) via a SoftMax activation function, corresponding to the likelihood that a pixel represented the myenteric plexus layer.
 The tiles are then stitched after preserving their central regions, forming the WSI binary prediction map.
 A manual sweep is conducted, comparing the model’s prediction to the ground-truth mask to evaluate segmentation performance.
 As with the muscularis propria layer, a threshold sweep was conducted to determine the optimal pixel value to accept as part of the myenteric plexus layer.